ddavidd-lim/Fabflix/README.md

 - # Connection Pooling
     - #### Include the filename/path of all code/configuration files in GitHub of using JDBC Connection Pooling.
+        - WebContent/META-INF/context.xml
+        - src/Servlets/AddMovieServlet.java
+        - src/Servlets/AddStarServlet.java
+        - src/Servlets/AutocompleteServlet.java
+        - src/Servlets/CreditCardServlet.java
+        - src/Servlets/DashboardServlet.java
+        - src/Servlets/EmployeeLoginServlet.java
+        - src/Servlets/GenreServlet.java
+        - src/Servlets/ItemsServlet.java
+        - src/Servlets/LoginServlet.java
+        - src/Servlets/MovieServlet.java
+        - src/Servlets/MovieTitleServlet.java
+        - src/Servlets/SearchServlet.java
+        - src/Servlets/SingleMovieServlet.java
+        - src/Servlets/SingleStarServlet.java
+        - src/Servlets/StarsServlet.java (although never actually used)

     - #### Explain how Connection Pooling is utilized in the Fabflix code.
+    Connection pooling is used to reduce the amount of time it takes to establish a connections whenever a servlet wants to connect to the database.
+When a servlet gets a connection, it gets a connection from the pool on connections already established in context.xml.
+When the servlet is done using the connection, close() is called.
+This call does not close the connection.
+Instead, the connection is returned to the pool of connections for other servlets to use.

     - #### Explain how Connection Pooling works with two backend SQL.